pace-neutrons/pace-developers/euphonic/design/05_powder_averaging_discussion.md

     -   in Abins, the simulated *q* bins do not match the TOSCA instrument measurements, in which the bin size increases with *q*.
+    -   With random/uniform q-sampling, we could re-sample to arbitrary/inconsistent q-bin sizes.
+This will need dense sampling relative to bin size.

 -   Do we need to include a resolution function before/during powder averaging?